 What is a side hustle and how to choose one?

 A side hustle is a job or a side business that you can work on in addition to your usual job.
-It is a flexible second job or a gig that brings in money, however, it should also be something that you are passionate about or enjoy doing.
+It is a flexible second job or a gig that brings in money.
+However, it should also be something that you are passionate about or enjoy doing.
 In addition to identifying your interests, it’s good to take into consideration the time and financial investment you are ready to put into it.
 Although some of the ideas in this list allow you to start earning money immediately, others might require more initial time investment in the beginning while providing passive income in the long run.
-In either way, just remember that consistency is key to long-term success.
+Either way, just remember that consistency is key to long-term success.

 1. Start upcycling or flipping items